jessebmiller/treacherous-winds/src/NPCs.md

     - Vultures
     - Ravens/Crows
     - Cormorants
-  - Solitary Predators (chase, track, hunt, and kill)
+  - Solitary Predator (chase, track, hunt, and kill, alone)
-    - Cats (Tigers, Leopards, Cheetahs, Mountain Lions)
+    - Cat (Tiger, Leopard, Cheetah, Mountain Lion)
+    - Bear
-    - Bears
+    - Wolverine
-    - Wolverines
+    - Weasel
-    - Weasels
+    - Snake
-    - Snakes
+    - Alagator
-    - Alagators
+    - Eagle
-    - Eagles
+    - Hawk
-    - Hawks/Falcons
+    - Falcon
-    - Owls
+    - Owl
-    - Sharks
+    - Shark
-    - Eels
+    - Eel
-    - Octopuses
+    - Octopuse
-    - Seals
+    - Seal
-  - Colonies (work, move, and swarm together)
+  - Colony (work, move, and swarm, together)
     - Ants
     - Termites
     - Bees
+    - Rats

-- Monsters
+    - Bats

-  - Dragons (To consume and hoard)
+- Monster (To erode or destroy humanity and ...)
-  - Beasts (To dominate)
+  - Beast (hunt, predate, ...)
+    Pick and choose beastly attributes
+    - gigantic (impose and smother)
+    - wild (brutalize the vulnerable)
+    - plague (touch and contaminate)
+    - territorial (to drive out)
-  - Fey (To play and teach strange lessons)
+  - Dragon (consume and hoard)
+    Answer these questions through play if you are curious about them
+    - What are dragons?
+    - Do they breathe fire?
+    - Are they intelligent?
+    - Do they communicate with humans?
+If so, how?
-  - Undead (to grasp for and consume life)
+  - Undead (grasp at and consume life, and ...)
+    - animated (to shamble towards)
+    - lich (to live forever)
+    - ghost/wraith (to complete a final purpose.
+What is it?)
+    - vampire (to seduce, violate, and drain)
-  - Shades (to hide, ovserve, and absorb)
+  - Shade (to hide, observe, and absorb)
-  - Horrors (To destroy?)
+  - Horror (To destroy, consume, and terrify)
-  - Cosmic (to attain unknowable things)
+  - Cosmic (to strive for unknowable goals)

+- Fey (To play and teach peculiar lessons)
+  - TBD

-- Institutions (To maintain the status quo and...)
+- Institution (To maintain the status quo and...)
   - Religion/Faith/Church (convince and console)
   - Kingdom/Nation (prosper)
   - City/Town (provide)
   - Castle/Keep (defend)
   - Inquision (extract confession)
   - Army/Guard (fight and deter fighting)
-  - Watch (observe to raise the alarm)
+  - Watch (observe and to raise the alarm)
-  - Tournament/Festival (celebrate and compete)
+  - Tournament/Festival (celebrate, display, and compete)
   - Academy/Archive (study, collect, and impress)
   - Craft/Merchant Guild (work, create, and trade)

-- Movements (To challenge or change the status quo through)
+- Movement (To challenge or change the status quo through)
   - Mobs (group urgent and impulsive action)
   - Rebellions/Revolts (planed and coordinated action)
   - Heresies/Reforms/devotions (moral and spiratual proselytism)
   - Petitions (the coordinated collection of ascent)
   - Firebrand (drastic solitary action)

-- Agents (To support or promote an institution or movement by...)
+- Agent (To support or promote an institution or movement by...)
   - Zealot (any means nessesary)
   - Administrator (delegation and maintaining records)
   - Recruiter (bringing in new members)